 “To reduce the substantial toll COVID-19 has had on individuals and communities, we need to work together to address inequities in the social determinants of health that increase risk of severe illness from COVID-19 for racial and ethnic minority groups.”

 We know some patients may be hesitant about vaccines.
 We also know many people in communities of color have challenges trusting health care because of bias and racism experienced in life.

 Today, we’re using multiple approaches to increase vaccinations among underserved communities and populations:

 - We’ve intentionally set up our vaccine locations in areas that serve a high number of diverse patients.

 - Vaccine information resources are available in many different languages.

-- We’re providing a mix of in-person and drive-up appointment options.
+- We’re providing a mix of in-person and drive-up appointment options to ensure equity distribution of the Covid-19 is easily accessible.
 Many of our vaccine locations are easily accessible by bus and light rail.